-Join the Beaverbrook 30 for 30 Challenge in aid of Oakhaven Hospice
+Join the Business Enterprise Challenge in aid of Oakhaven Hospice

-Become one of our 30 businesses and you could benefit from PR opportunities, special corporate discounts and an award ceremony.
+Participating businesses and organisations benefit from PR opportunities, special corporate discounts and an award ceremony.

 The Beaverbrook Foundation has kindly supported our business challenge since 2015, inspiring local businesses and organisations to raise funds that enable us to extend our care and support into homes throughout the New Forest, Totton and Waterside community, through our Neighbours initiative.